memo1918/Cloud-Seeker/backend/README.md

     -   `tests` - Test results
     -   `webpack` - Build output of the webpack build
 -   `setups` - Shared setup code for the tests

+# configuration-files

+In this section we will explain how to create configuration files for the backend.

+## category-templates

+TODO: explain how to create category templates and how to use them Set the file via the `CATEGORY_TEMPLATES` environment variable.

+## csv-mapping-files

+TODO: explain how to create csv mapping files
+Set the file via the `DUMMY_CSV_IMPORT` environment variable.